paradigmwit/exchange-rate-alert/README.md

 `from ratealert.conversionalert import ConversionAlert`

-`ConversionAlert('SEK', 'INR', 300)`
+`ConversionAlert('SEK', 'INR', 8.5)`

-This will create exchange rate alerts every 5 minutes.
+This will create an alert when the Transferwise exchange rate crosses the alert rate.

+The rates will be checked every five minutes.

+Exit the script by Ctrl+C

 ---

+#### Change notes

+0.3 - Alert on a target conversion rate

+0.1 - Alert at specified intervals

+---

 #### Next steps

-- Alert on a target conversion rate
+- Linux support
+- OAuth login for Transferwise
 - Quotation request on target conversion rate